CycodeLabs/raven/docs/Pull Request Injections/README.md

 ## Real-World Examples
 ### fauna/faunadb-js - 694 ⭐️
-* **Description**: This workflow runs when an issue is being opened.
-Lines 26 and 27 use the issue body and title at `create-jira-tickets.yml`.
+* **Description**: This workflow runs when a pull_request is created.
+Lines 32 and 33 use the pull request's body and title in an insecure manner, at `create-jira-tickets.yml`.
 * **Fix Commit Link**: [ee6f53f9c985bde41976743530e3846dee058587](https://github.com/fauna/faunadb-js/commit/ee6f53f9c985bde41976743530e3846dee058587)
 * **Remediation**: Removed the workflow.